fab2s/ebam/index.md

 ### Seriously though, deadlines, customers, how do you handle that ?

-> When you go slower, it's easier to tell when you will arrive, but do you really want to go slower ?
+> When you go slower, it's easier hit deadlines, but do you really want to go slower ?

 ### Faster ?

 > Doers go faster when they just do.
-So yes, when you do, you may follow some mid / long term paths that are not immediately felt by managers and customers, but at the end of the day, you go faster by a lot, especially if you actually go toward a solution
+So yes, when you do, you may follow some mid / long term paths that are not immediately felt by managers and customers, but at the end of the day, you go faster by a lot.
+Especially if you actually go toward a solution

 ### But this is not practical !

-> In practice, what this means is that, yes, you will lose the exactly on tuesday delivery, but should this occur, it would only be postponed until next week, and if it is not, then it means that no deadline was achievable
+> In practice, what this means is that, yes, you will lose the exactly on tuesday delivery, but should this occur, it should only be postponed until next week, and if it is not, then it means that no deadline was achievable

 ### What do I win by letting that happen ?